uzzielperez/lhcbAIxprt/README.md

-# 🔧 LHCb AI Expert - Shifter Assistant RAG System
+# 🔧  AI Expert - Shifter Assistant RAG System

-An intelligent RAG (Retrieval-Augmented Generation) system designed to assist LHCb shifters with real-time, context-aware help based on uploaded documentation and procedures.
+An intelligent RAG (Retrieval-Augmented Generation) system designed to assist  shifters with real-time, context-aware help based on uploaded documentation and procedures.

 The noob (in this case me!) can do the following:
 - **Upload twiki html files and some relevant e-logs** and process the documents